RajaKumarJanga/Nasscom_VLSI_SoC_Design_Course/README.md

 <p align="center">
   <img src="images/day1/OpenLane_commands.png" width="1000">
   <br>
-  <em>Figure 1: OpenLane_commands.png </em>
+  <em>Figure 2: OpenLane_commands.png </em>
 </p>

+## Command to run synthesis
 ```bash
 run_synthesis
 ```
+After synthesis, we calculate the flop ratio for a sanity check.

 ## What is flop ratio?
-It is the ratio of standard cells to the total number of cells.
+It is the ratio of D Flip-Flops to the total number of cells.
 ```
 Flop ratio = (value of dxftp/total number of cells) * 100
            = (1613/15762)*100 = 10.233%